Scholasticpal/Strivers-SDE-Sheet-Challenge/README.md

 - Reverse Linked List
 - Middle of the Linked List
 - Merge two Sorted Linked Lists
-- Remove the Nth Node from End of the Linked List
+- Remove the Nth Node from the End of the Linked List

 ### Day 8
 - Linked List Cycle